Sticky Stuff - Protein Glycation - The Basic Health Problem?

 Your body has a limit - Eat smarter.

 Your body will attempt to reduce the level of glucose by cellular storage and conversion of glucose to fat (more storage in fat cells & organs).
 Glucose can also be passed out via urination ( FYI, diabetes means 'sweet going through').
 But, we can all eat more than we can tolerate - that's why we need to eat smarter.
+There are some tips at the end of this article.

 I'd say that about a third of the people that I see have Metabolic Syndrome - many at severe levels.
 And, it's not difficult to identify: Does your belly enter the room before you do (pot belly / spare tyre)?
 Do you have brain fog or fatigue (hard to focus)?
 Is it difficult to get to sleep or to wake up in the morning?
 Are you sleepy even after a small meal?
 Do you often feel uneasy or lethargic?
 Is your belly bloated even after a relatively small meal?
 These are indicators of poor metabolic health.